top of page

 About Me Page.jpg

-Jaya King is an interdisciplinary artist based out of Sacramento, California.
+Jaya King is a multidisciplinary artist based out of Sacramento, California.
 She is known for creating dramatic texture and movement in both her acrylic and encaustic abstract and semi-abstract artworks.
 Her dynamic paintings marry the balance of technique while pushing the boundaries of texture and color.

 Practice